Exchange Server, like most Microsoft products, has a support lifecycle that lasts 10 years from its initial release.

 - Improved regulatory compliance - enhance accountability thru simplified change tracking and litigation holds.

-- Enhanced security - on-prem, you self-manage security; but Exchange Online includes security and maintenance by Microsoft.
+- Enhanced security - on-prem, you self-manage security; yet EO includes security and maintenance by Microsoft.

 Subscribe to the Trusted Tech Team Blog